radiomix/zipkin-infrastructure/script/README.md

-# Tools to manipulate containers
+# Scripts to manipulate containers

 This directory contains bash shel scripts to manipulate docker containers.
 Each operation is logged locally into a logfile.
 We use different scripts,